At a glance

 This leads to the development of function-specific cost reduction initiatives, such as:

-It is often best practice to generate quick wins to drive momentum, which would then free up resources to focus on longer-term, larger-scale cost optimization initiatives.
-When selecting cost optimization initiatives to move forward with, it is also crucial to evaluate the investment required, as well as associated risks that must be managed.
+It’s often best practice to generate quick wins to drive momentum, which frees up resources to focus on longer-term, larger-scale cost optimization initiatives.
+When selecting cost optimization initiatives to move forward with, it’s also crucial to evaluate the investment required, as well as associated risks that must be managed.

 Step 3: Implement the cost optimization program